QuarkNerd/blog/tmakarem/_posts/2017-03-21-Working-with-Type-Sketch-vs-Adobe-Illustrator.md

 *Illustrator Opentype options*

-Illustrator has very useful options for glyphs under the Opentype panel.
+Illustrator also has very useful options for glyphs under the Opentype panel.
 You can select between tabular or proportional and oldstyle or lining.
 You can choose the position of type (superscript, subscript, numerator, denominator).

 ![Tabular, Proportional, Lining, Oldstyle]({{ site.github.url }}/tmakarem/assets/052_Numbers.png "Tabular, Proportional, Lining, Oldstyle")